Émilie Sagée: The story

-This phenomenon continued throughout the whole time that Mademoiselle Sagee retained her position at Neuwelckej between 1845 and 1846.
+This phenomenon continued throughout the whole time that Mademoiselle Sagée retained her position at Neuwelcke between 1845 and 1846.
 Eventually, parents began to worry about the strange events that their children told them.
-After 18 months, 12 students left out of 42.
-Due to this, Sagee was asked to resign from her position.
-Upon being asked to do so, it is said that Sagee responded by saying in the presence of Julie de Güldenstubbe: "Ah! the nineteenth time!
-It is very, very hard to bear !"
+After 18 months, only 12 of the 42 students were left.
+Due to this, Sagée was asked to resign from her position.
+Upon being asked to do so, it is said that Sagée responded by saying in the presence of Julie de Güldenstubbe: "Ah! the nineteenth time!
+It is very, very hard to bear!"
 When asked what she meant by such an exclamation, she confessed that previous to her engagement at Neuwelcke she had been teacher in eighteen different schools, having entered the first when only 16 years of age.

 After she left Neuwelcke, she went to live with a sister-in-law, who had several quiet young children.
 Mademoiselle de Güldenstubbe, going to see her there, learned that the children, all around three or four years of age, all knew of it; being in the habit of saying that "they saw two Aunt Emilies."

 Subsequently, she set out for the interior of Russia, and Mademoiselle de Güldenstubbe lost sight of her entirely.